This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Not all drinks must be alcoholic, and the best cup of coffee can be found at Alchemy.
 Don’t expect Frappucinos here: these are legit brews from serious connoisseurs.
 Ask them the difference between a pour-over and a yama tower and be prepared to be amazed.

 How Long Should You Spend in Richmond?

-It’s absolutely possible to visit Richmond on a day trip from Washington DC or as a stop on an otherwise longer roadtrip.
-However, unless you’re on the tightest of schedules, I think 3 days is perfect for the downtown metro or 4 days if you want to explore the greater area (heck, you could spend all week if you use Richmond as a base to visit places like Williamsburg, Charlottesville, Shenandoah National Park, and amusement parks).
+It’s possible to visit Richmond on a day trip from Washington DC or as a stop on an otherwise longer roadtrip.
+However, unless you’re on the tightest of schedules, I think 3 days is perfect for the downtown metro.
+Make it 4 if you want to plan a day trip or two!

 >>>>> Related Post: The Ultimate Weekend Itinerary for Richmond VA

 Where to Stay in Richmond